ouattararomuald/annotations-exploration/README.md

 # Annotation exploration
-This is a test project and should to test how to write annotation exploration.
+This is a project to test annotation processing.